 Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

-Relating to the regulation of residential treatment centers.
+Relating to the regulation of child-care facilities.

 According to the Legislative Budget Board, no significant fiscal implication to the state is anticipated.